William J. Scott (Illinois politician)

 William J. Scott (November 11, 1926 – June 22, 1986) was an American lawyer and politician.
+A member of the Republican Party, he served as Treasurer of Illinois from 1963 until 1967 and as Illinois Attorney General from 1969 until his disqualification from office following his conviction of a tax crime.

+Biography

 Born in Chicago, Illinois, Scott served in the United States Naval Air Corps during World War II.
+He was assigned to the University of Pennsylvania where he earned his undergraduate degree.
 He then received his law degree from Chicago–Kent College of Law in 1950 and then practiced law.
 In 1959, he helped the United States Government with a crackdown on organized crime.
 He then became vice president of a bank.

 In 1962, he was elected Illinois State Treasurer, as a Republican, and served until 1967.

-In 1969 he served as Illinois Attorney General until 1980.
+Elected in 1968, he served as Illinois Attorney General until his resignation in 1980.

-In 1980 he unsuccessfully sought the Republican nomination for U.S. Senate.
+In 1980, while on trial for understating his 1972 United States income tax, he unsuccessfully sought the Republican nomination for U.S. Senate.

-He was indicted and convicted for understating his 1972 United States income tax in 1972 and in 1982 while running for the US Senate, he was found guilty and sentenced to a year and a day in prison.
+He was convicted the day after his defeat in the polls.
+In 1982, after losing an appeal in the United States Supreme Court, he was sentenced to a year and a day in prison.
+He served seven months of this sentence before being paroled.

 He died at his home, in Palos Heights, Illinois, of a heart attack.